hanshoffman/crispy-fortnight/README.md

 <br>-Thanks to @jchristman for all the bug fixes and commits!
 <br>-Thanks to @bts0 for the AES code.
 <br>-Thanks to @WesleyThurner for the apps module code with versioning on mac!
+<br>-Thanks to @n1nj4sec for rpyc, cmd.Cmd and a few other examples in his similar and far superior Python RAT.
+After numerous attempts of mine to avoid using RPC, I came across this code when trying to find good examples on the R
+PyC library.
+I ended up modeling a large portion of my code after his. "good artists copy; great artists steal (Pablo Picasso)" https://github.com/n1nj4sec/pupy
+<br>-RPyC creator @tomerfiliba https://github.com/tomerfiliba/rpyc

 ## Implemented modules
 <br>[x] upload - transfer a file to the remote client